 A tin full of holes and some blotting paper from her son’s exercise book was all that Melitta Benz from Dresden in Saxony needed to patent the first coffee filter in the world around 1908.
-At the time Saxony was one of the most productive industrial centres of Europe.
-Small and middle range firms predominated, but there were also major names like the August Horch motor car factory in Zwickau, the Meissener Porcelain company, the camera makers Zeiss Ikon in Dresden and not least the traditional publishing and printing firms in Leipzig.
+At the time Saxony was one of the most productive industrial hubs of Europe.
+Small and middle range companies predominated, but there were also major names like the DKW and August Horch automotive factories, the Meissener Porcelain company, the camera makers Zeiss Ikon in Dresden and not least the traditional publishing and printing firms in Leipzig.
 Starting in the mid 19th century Chemnitz developed into an important textiles centre.
 Everything that was made here - from stockings, gloves, knitwear, ballroom robes and costumes to the extravagant fashions of the Roaring Twenties – was sent all over the world.

 |Recommended duration of visit:||1-3 Hours|